hpamanji/terraform-zero-to-hero-course/Day_01/06-first-configuration.md

 }
 ```

-Now our first configuration file is ready..!
+Your first Terraform configuration file is ready..!

 **Run Terraform Commands:** Use `terraform init` to set up, `terraform plan` to preview, and `terraform apply` to create the resource.